Pointwise decay for the wave equation on nonstationary spacetimes: Notation and conventions

 We work only with dyadic numbers that are at least 1.
-We denote dyadic numbers by capital letters for that variable; for instance, dyadic numbers that form the ranges for radial (resp. temporal and distance from the cone $\{|x|=t\}$) variables will be denoted by $R$ (resp. $T$ and $U$); thus We further define their properties in the subsection below on dyadic decomposition.
+We denote dyadic numbers by capital letters for that variable; for instance, dyadic numbers that form the ranges for radial (resp. temporal and distance from the cone $\{|x|=t\}$) variables will be denoted by $R$ (resp. $T$ and $U$); thus We choose dyadic integers for $T$ and a power $a$ for $R,U$---thus $R = a^k$ for $k\ge1$--- different from 2 but not much larger than 2, for instance in the interval $(2,5]$, such that for every $j\in\N$, there exists $j'\in\N$ with